 Losing your grip?
 When to be concerned about declining hand strength

-Dr. Fulton said there are several reasons for diminished grip strength.
-They include:
+There are several reasons for diminished grip strength, including:

 - Osteoarthritis or rheumatoid arthritis